Gleebo/portfolio/README.md

 ## Purpose

 This website was created to leverage online presence and as an example work for potential employers.
-It demonstrates my skills as a webdeveloper and describes personality and work expirience.
+It demonstrates the creator's skills as a web developer and describes the personality and work experience.

 ## Features (to do)